 The grounds for cessation of refugee status and subsidiary protection status are those listed in Articles 11 and 16 of the recast Qualification Directive.[1]

-In 2019, cessation decisions were issued in four cases due to acquisition of Slovenian citizenship.
-One person was not granted subsidiary protection due to exclusion reasons.[5]
+In 2024 cessation decisions were issued in 10 cases following acquisition of Slovenian citizenship.
+All applications to prolong subsidiary protection were granted.
+3 beneficiaries decided to give up their status.[5]

 [1] Article 67 IPA.